mjanoudy/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+ANSWER: similar to before, charlesFromJupiter is a COPY of charles, and so changing the value of home planet will only affect charlesFromJupiter and not charles, whose home planet remains pluto.

 ### Question 7